 In 2018, CIRS held an art competition to create a bird-friendly window installation, following bird-friendly visual guidelines.
 The purpose was to use the artwork to raise awareness of the bird collision issue, promote biodiversity, and reduce strikes at the building.
 The competition also served to engage the UBC community.
 The winning design, by Ph.D. candidate Lora Zosia Moon, highlighted local species while drawing viewers into the natural world and the relationship between science and art.
 The winning design was installed as a decal on a high-collision area of the CIRS building (identified through strike monitoring).
-The design followed UBC's bird-friendly design guidelines for buildings that state no gap can be larger than 2" x 4".
+The design followed UBC's bird-friendly design guidelines for buildings at the time (note that the guidelines have since been updated to have smaller spacing between marks).